 Psalm 94 Lessons Regarding What Jesus Offers When the Wicked Rule Over You and Seek to Oppress Believers With Evil

-Introduction: The author and setting for this psalm are unknown.
-But its importance is not.
-Here, the psalmist cried out to God because of wicked rulers.
-Through this psalm, Jesus reveals seven things that He offers when you trust in Him.
+Introduction: Here, the psalmist cried out to God because wicked rulers were oppressing God’s people.
+Through this psalm, the Bible reveals seven things that Jesus offers you when you live under the oppression of wicked rules.
 These include His: (1) deliverance, (2) omniscience, (3) guidance, (4) protection, (5) faithfulness, (6) loving comfort, and (7) justice.

 1. Deliverance: Turn to Jesus When You Need Deliverance.
 Ps.94:1-3.